ON BARKING DOGS

 All though fall under “freedom of speech and expression”.

-The hollow “freedom of speech and expression” phrase is the promulgation of the Occident, trampling on the freedoms of others when it selectively chooses to disrespect a specific culture, race and/or religious creed, crossing red lines beyond the pejorative scope.
+The hollow “freedom of speech and expression” phrase is the promulgation of some of the “Occident”, trampling on the freedoms of others when it selectively chooses to disrespect a specific culture, race and/or religious creed, crossing red lines beyond the pejorative scope.

 They excel at propagating hate.

 Under the guise of the freedom of speech article, it’s permissible, for example, to distort the image and message of The Prophet ﷺ, all the while insulting over 1.8 billion Muslims.
-This, and the fact the Occident is “somewhat” averse to Muslims and Islâm, is nothing new.
+This, and the fact some of the “Occident” is “somewhat” averse to Muslims and Islâm, is nothing new.

 Remember the words of the esteemed Malcolm X رحمه الله,